-Silvi Concrete pours 5,868 yard record concrete pour in Philadelphia, PA for The W Hotel.
-It is the largest concrete structure in Philadelphia history.
-Mat Foundation utilized 25.2 million lbs of concrete delivered in 28 hours requiring 136 trucks from 4 central mix concrete plants.
+Silvi Concrete performs a record 5,868 yard concrete pour in Philadelphia, PA for The W Hotel.
+It is the largest concrete mat foundation in Philadelphia history.
+The mat foundation utilized 25.2 million lbs. of concrete delivered in 28 hours, requiring 136 trucks from 4 central mix concrete plants.

 On December 12, 2017 Riverside Construction Materials bought the assets of Summit Salt.
 Summit Salt sells bulk Rock Salt and calcium chloride used for deicing.
 Salt and calcium is available for pickup and delivery from RCM at their Bristol, PA deep water terminal.